tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 Remember, the MySQL Operator is still considered to be an "alpha" version, so it isn't recommended for production use.
 But the tooling it provides is still a big step toward making MySQL on Kubernetes easy and accessible for everyone.
 Keep an eye on the [MySQL Operator GitHub Repo](https://github.com/oracle/mysql-operator) for new and upcoming features.

-## Further Learning
-We hope you've learned some useful things about MySQL, Databases on Kubernetes, and Kubernetes Operators!